-- ETSI, in partnership with the Institute for Quantum Computing (IQC), has held four "Quantum-Safe Cryptography" Workshops since 2013.
-These Workshops took place in Sophia Antipolis, France, 26 to 27 September 2013, in Ottawa, Canada, 6 to 7 October 2014, in Seoul, Korea, 5 to 7 October 2015, and in Toronto, Canada , 19 to 21 September 2016.
-The PQCRYPTO project had a strong footprint in these workshops and presented several papers.
-Workshop proceedings are available online. - In October 2014, ETSI has published a White Paper Quantum Safe Cryptography and Security: An Introduction, Benefits, Enablers and Challenges [7] summarizing security considerations in view of quantum computing and discussing challenges of a transition from todays cryptographic infrastructure to a quantum-safe or post-quantum infrastructure.
+• ETSI, in partnership with the Institute for Quantum Computing (IQC), has held five "Quantum-Safe Cryptography" Workshops since 2013.
+These Workshops took place in Sophia Antipolis, France, 26 to 27 September 2013, in Ottawa, Canada, 6 to 7 October 2014, in Seoul, Korea, 5 to 7 October 2015, in Toronto, Canada, 19 to 21 September 2016, and in London, UK, 13 to 15 September 2017.

+The PQCRYPTO project had a strong footprint in these workshops, giving presentations introducing the project at all workshops since its start and presenting several results.
+Workshop proceedings are available online.

+• In October 2014, ETSI has published a White Paper "Quantum Safe Cryptography and Security: An Introduction, Benefits, Enablers and Challenges" [14] summarizing security considerations in view of quantum computing and discussing challenges of a transition from today's cryptographic infrastructure to a quantum-safe or postquantum infrastructure.
 Note that the term quantum-safe includes quantum cryptography, in particular quantum key distribution (QKD).
-In particular, the ETSI White Paper discusses security and performance aspects of the following families of quantum-safe cryptosystems:
+In particular, the ETSI White Paper discusses security and performance aspects of the following families of quantumsafe cryptosystems: